 SMS — short message service — marketing, also known as text message marketing, allows businesses to send promotional messages, appointment reminders, and alerts directly to customers through text messages on their mobile phones.

 This form of immediate, direct communication bypasses the clutter of other channels, allowing your messages to land directly in a customer’s text inbox.
-Additionally, these strategies are ideal for time-sensitive promotions since most texts are read quickly.
+Unlike paid social and email marketing, where your post might get buried under a feed or in an inbox, text message marketing messages are almost always directly delivered to and seen by the recipient.
+That makes SMS ideal for anything time-sensitive, since most texts are read within minutes.

 While email marketing provides depth with the capability to embed images, links, and extensive content, SMS marketing is about brevity and directness.
+It works well for both promotional content and transactional messages.
+Here's where SMS marketing shines:

 Understanding SMS open and engagement rates